-Tin is a critical metal, vital in any plan to decarbonise and electrify the world, yet Europe has very little supply.
+Tin is a critical metal, vital in any plan to decarbonise and electrify the world, yet Europe and North America have very little supply.
 Rising demand, together with shortages, is expected to lead tin to experience sustained deficit markets for the foreseeable future.

-First Tin's goal is to use best-in-class environmental standards to bring two tin mines into production in three years, providing provenance of supply to support the current global clean energy and technological revolutions.
+First Tin's goal is to use best-in-class environmental standards to bring two tin mines into production in three years, providing propagate of supply to support the current global close operary and technological revolutions